← All Articles

 What Complexity Actually Costs

 A bloated product range is a complexity tax that most businesses pay without realising it.
 Every additional SKU creates demand on procurement, warehousing, customer service, and sales.
 The cost is rarely visible in a single line on the P&L. It spreads and hides.
+Product complexity and pricing governance compound each other — without both, margin visibility is structurally incomplete.

 The 80/20 Reality in Industrial Distribution